- Campus Life

 These scholarships have various criteria; some based on academic test scores and grade point average, some on leadership qualities while others look at the student's involvement in extra-curricular activities, majors and areas of interest.

-All students from Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota are eligible for 150% of resident tuition.
-The MSEP tuition rate does not pertain to on-line courses or courses taken as consortium courses.
+All undergraduate students from Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota in an eligible degree seeking program qualify for the Midwest Student Exchange Program (MSEP) tuition rate which is equivalent to 150% of the resident rate.
+The MSEP tuition rate does not pertain to all online courses or courses taken as consortium courses.
 See MSEP requirements.

 Students from states other than Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota and Minnesota are charged the non-resident tuition rate.
 Each scholarship is prorated, based on the number of credits the student is enrolled in.
 Amounts listed represent full-time enrollment.
 These scholarships do not pertain to on-line courses or courses taken as consortium courses.
 See Nonresident Scholarship requirements.